ChrisBrinchLarsen/MTG-Project-DIKU/backend/README.md

 flask run
 ```

-This should start it on [localhost:5000](http://localhost:5000).
-If not, try installing flask.
+This should start the server on [localhost:5000](http://localhost:5000).